Morocco 2026 FIFA World Cup bid: Concerns, criticism and controversies

 Security was a concern for the bid.
 Morocco is in the North African region which has experienced political instability and terrorist attacks in neighbouring countries of Tunisia, Libya and Egypt.
 A terror attack happened in 2011 in Marrakesh, a proposed host city for the bid.
 A total of 17 people were killed in the attack at Jemaa el-Fnaa Square, which was also the proposed fan site if the bid was successful.

 FIFA rated the bid with a medium risk for human rights and labour standards.
-Further concerns were raised when stray dogs were put to death by being shot while the FIFA inspection committee was there.
+Further concerns were raised when stray dogs were put to death by gunshot while the FIFA inspection committee was there.

 Morocco did not mention that homosexuality is illegal in the country in its bid book.
 There was also no attempt how this would be mitigated (for LGBT athletes and fans) if the country was given the right to host the World Cup.
 FIFA's guidelines for World Cup hosts explicitly mentioned that "host countries must guarantee there is no discrimination of any nature".
 Ahmed El Haij, president of the Moroccan Association for Human Rights, told the Associated Press, "it is evident that if Morocco was to host the World Cup, LGBT people coming to watch the games will face a lot of discrimination.
 The state will not be able to protect them nor will it be able to commit in preventing measures that could be taken against them by both the state and society".

 The Morocco bid projected a revenue of just US$785 million, which was less than half of what the North American bid projected (at US$1.8 billion).
 This was the primary reason that FIFA president Gianni Infantino thought of preferring the North American bid.

 In its bid book, Morocco acknowledged issues with "ultra" fans, which are also known as violent supporters.
 This was highlighted in February 2018, when 65 people were arrested and vandalism was caused at a stadium in Marrakesh.

 FIFA expressed concerns over Morocco's hotel capacity.
 The country was expected to invest US$3.2 billion in hotel capacity in the lead-up to 2026, if successful in the bid.
 The evaluation committee had multiple questions in regards to the capacity of the accommodation proposed.
 About an additional 30,000 hotel rooms were thought to be needed for Morocco to stage the World Cup.
 The accommodation plans put forward by the bid team were rated as being of high risk for FIFA, while the North American bid was rated as low risk.